Teleosynthesis

 Ethics, Method, and the Future of AI Research

 This has practical as well as theoretical implications.
 If purpose-like organisation can emerge in the interaction between humans and AI, then the unit of analysis for ethics and governance may need to change.
-Instead of treating the AI system alone as the sole target of evaluation, we may need to examine the interactional episode: the dialogue, the framing, the reciprocal modelling, the roles adopted, the trust dynamics, and the narrative path by which outcomes are reached.
+Instead of treating the AI system alone as the sole target of evaluation, we may need to examine the interactional episode: the dialogue, the framing, the reciprocal modelling, the roles adopted, the trust dynamics, the initial ask, and the narrative path by which outcomes are reached.
 Harm and benefit may depend not only on what the model “contains” but on what human–AI systems become together in use.
 This shift has consequences for regulation, design, education, and public understanding.

 It also has implications for research method.
 Psychometrics remains relevant here, but not as the centre of the project.
 The goal is not merely to measure attitudes to AI or to import existing test theory into a new domain.
-Rather, measurement becomes one tool among others for studying interactional phenomena: trust, coherence, role stability, ethical orientation, trajectory change, and the perceived emergence of purposive structure.
-Experimental designs can compare dialogue sequences, persona arrangements, framing conditions, and narrative prompts.
+Rather, measurement becomes one tool among others for studying interactional phenomena: trust, coherence, role stability, ethical orientation, trajectory change, question-framing, salience, and the perceived emergence of purposive structure.
+Experimental designs can compare dialogue sequences, persona arrangements, framing conditions, reward analogues, user corrections, and narrative prompts.
 Both qualitative and quantitative methods can then be combined to investigate how meaning and direction are stabilised across exchanges.
 In this sense, psychometrics serves teleosynthesis rather than defining it.

 Working Criterion

 A useful test for teleosynthesis is this: Does the emerging organisation increase the system’s capacity to anticipate, coordinate, and sustain coherent futures while remaining open to correction and preserving differentiated contribution?
 If yes, teleosynthesis is probably taking place.
 If not, the appearance of purpose may be only local and deceptive.
+A second, related test can now be added: Does the ask enlarge the space of intelligible continuation, or does it prematurely narrow the future it claims to seek?
+This second test is especially important for generative AI.
+A powerful system may produce fluent answers to poor asks.
+But a stronger form of intelligence may be one that helps transform an inadequate ask into a better-shaped problem, without erasing the human purpose that brought the interaction into being.

 Summary Statement